jaithunshifaya/CodePen-ReactApp/README.md

 ## 🙏 Acknowledgement

-Inspired by CodePen and various React code editor tutorials.
+Inspired by various React code editor tutorials.

 > “The more code you write, the more you learn.
 Keep building.”